-Current: Broken Open at 1078 Gallery in Chico, California, Jan 17th – Feb 10th, 2019; artist reception with reading by Elise Ficarra on Saturday 26th January 6-8pm (poetry at 7pm).
-This is a sound art exhibit in collaboration with poet Elise Ficarra and sculptor / ceramicist Cameron Crawford.
-Read Jason Cassidy’s review in the Chico News and Review here
+At the beginning of 2019, I collaborated on a show called Broken Open at 1078 Gallery in Chico, California, Jan 17th – Feb 10th, 2019.
+This was a collaboration with poet Elise Ficarra and sculptor / ceramicist Cameron Crawford.
+Read Jason Cassidy’s review in the Chico News and Review here.

 For the Body, By the Body – Young Sun Lee: